NTNU-IHB/FMI4j/README.md

 }
 ```

-The plugin will automatically add a dependency to the FMI4j artifact ```fmi-import```.
+The plugin will automatically add a dependency to FMI4j.
 It defaults to the _implementation_ configuration.
 You can change this behaviour through the _fmi4j_ extension.
 E.g:

 ```groovy
 fmi4j {